brucewu16899/ZendSkeletonApplication/config/autoload/README.md

         "socalnick/scn-social-auth": "dev-master"
 login link is: /user/login

+It also needs:

+1. local.php (same as local.php.dist with correct username and password)
-it also need scn-social-auth.local.php (with facebook clientid and secret)
+2. scn-social-auth.local.php (with facebook clientid and secret)